Explicit knowledge: Examples

-The information contained in encyclopedias and textbooks are good examples of explicit knowledge.
+The information contained in encyclopedias and textbooks are good examples of explicit knowledge, specifically declarative knowledge.
 The most common forms of explicit knowledge are manuals, documents, procedures, and how-to videos.
 Knowledge also can be audio-visual.
 Engineering works and product design can be seen as other forms of explicit knowledge where human skills, motives and knowledge are externalized.

 In the scholarly literature, papers presenting an up-to-date "systemization of knowledge" (SoK) on a particular area of research are valuable resources for PhD students.